 Most R functions (including the simple arithmetic ones from above) can operate on more complex data structures that individual numbers.
 The simplest data structure (and one that we will use often) is a vector.
-To construct a vector, use the c function
+To construct a vector use the c function

 The "c" function combines all the numbers you provide into a vector or a list.
 From now on, we will give these vectors a variable name so that we can re-use them.
-To do this simply assign a name to the vector using "=" symbol and press Enter (R pros would prefer you instead use "<-" because it is directional, but "=" is simpler and usually works fine).
+To do this simply assign a name to the vector using "=" symbol and press Enter (some may prefer the old assignment symbol of "<-", but "=" is simpler and more intuitive).
 Note that R is case sensitive so Vector1 and vector1 are not the same variable.